How to Check Someone’s Immigration Status

 How to check the immigration status of an EU citizen

 Under the EU Settlement Scheme, EEA and Swiss nationals living in the UK by 31 December 2020 were eligible to apply for either settled or pre-settled immigration status prior to the 30 June 2021.
-Equally, employers were given a grace period up until this deadline date, where you could continue to check an EEA or Swiss applicant’s passport or national identity card to confirm their right to work.
+Employers were given a grace period up until this deadline date, where you could continue to check an EEA or Swiss applicant’s passport or national identity card to confirm their right to work.
 This is no longer possible.
 Since 1 July 2021, with the exception of Irish citizens, an EEA or Swiss worker must be able to show valid immigration status under either the EU Settlement Scheme or by way of a work visa in the same way as other foreign nationals.
 They can no longer rely on an EEA passport or national ID card to prove their right to work.

-It’s also worth noting that for existing EEA and Swiss employees, according to the latest Home office guidance, there’s no requirement to make retrospective checks or conduct follow-up checks if they started working for you before 1 July 2021, and provided either a passport or valid national identity card to evidence their right to work.
+It’s also worth noting that for existing EEA and Swiss employees, according to the latest Home office guidance, there is no requirement to make retrospective checks or conduct follow-up checks if they started working for you before 1 July 2021, and provided either a passport or valid national identity card to evidence their right to work.

 Need assistance?